bioinformed/glu-genetics/docs/modules/tagzilla/tagzilla.rst

 Bin summary statistics output file
 ----------------------------------

-There are four types of bins: obligate-include, maximal-bin, residualand obligate-exclude.
+There are four types of bins: obligate-include, maximal-bin, residual and obligate-exclude.

   * Obligate-include bin is a bin with an obligatorily included locus.
   * Obligate-exclude bin is a bin with an obligatorily excluded locus chosen as a tag for the bin.